2021 Keynote Speakers

 Learn more about Brad and David at workplaceallies.com

 Nicole Bianchi is a founding partner at Bravium HD, where she is a professional speaker, facilitator and ICF executive coach leading leadership, team alignment and culture-building workshops.
 Before Bravium, she was a human resources and organizational development executive, leading transformation within Conagra Brands and Markel Insurance.
 Her passion?
 Inspiring Bravery.
 Her focus?
 Enabling leaders to stretch into their bravest selves.

-She decided to write her recent book, What Is The Bravest Thing You Need To Do Right Now?, when she saw the common missing element in leaders was bravery, everyday bravery.
+She decided to write her newly released book, Small Brave Moves: Learn Why Little Acts of Bravery Are the Key to Life-Changing Leadership, when she saw the common missing element in leaders was bravery, everyday bravery.
 Immediately she thought, how can I help?

 When Nicole is not speaking, writing or leading workshops, she is most likely cheering on one of her children in their collegiate sport or start-up business, planning their next adventure with her husband Dave, or enjoying a full-bodied wine surrounded by her friends.

 Giving back to her community is important; Nicole and her family have partnered to bring the Butterfly Effect, a national movement, to Papillion, NE.
 The Social Butterfly Installations are an art project mural designed to promote positive community change.
 By harnessing the impact of social media and joining that energy with the contagious generosity of people throughout the world, we can bring real and lasting change that, over time, will grow into beautiful waves of philanthropy, transforming our communities.